Infineon XMC: XMC4000

 XMC4000 is a 32-bit microcontroller family with a Cortex-M4 core by ARM Holdings which was first introduced in early 2012 by Infineon.
 This microcontroller family uses the Cortex-M4 processor core with DSP function which is represented in numerous applications.
 Target applications in the industrial sector and multi-market can be: Actuators, solar inverters, manufacturing and building-automation, renewable energy and transportation.
 The XMC4000 family is divided into further series covering the various service areas and price ranges.

 The XMC4000 family is specifically designed for the industrial sector and positioned in the Infineon microcontroller portfolio between the 16 - bit and 32-bit MCU technology.
 The focus is on target areas such as logistics, transportation, renewable energy, building control, and automation.
 Moreover, the ongoing trend of worldwide energy efficiency can also be found in this family.
 The goal is to reduce energy consumptions in controls of motors, solar inverters, SMPS I/O devices, without burdening this performance.

 XMC4000 uses an ARM Cortex-M4 core, including single cycle DSP MAC and floating point unit (FPU) covering a frequency range from 80 MHz to 180 MHz.
-It uses 1 MB embedded Flash with built-in ECC hardware.
-It also has a 160 kB RAM.
+It has up to 1 MB embedded Flash with built-in ECC hardware.